laxmanpokhrel/xmanscript-utils/readme.md

 ### Parameters
 - `arr` (Type: `Record<string, any>[]`): An array of objects, where each object represents a record with key-value pairs.
 - `keys` (Type: `string[]`): An array of strings representing the keys that need to be assigned the value of zero in each object in the array.
+- `value` (Type: `any`): A value that need to be assigned in each object in the array.

 ### Returns
-- `Record<string, any>[]`: Returns an array of objects where the specified keys are assigned the value of zero.
+- `Record<string, any>[]`: Returns an array of objects where the specified keys are assigned the specified value.

 ### Example Usage
 ```typescript